dnsimple/dnsimple-support/content/articles/domain-access-control.markdown

 ### Limited Access

 A team member can be granted to specific domains by first setting their permission to "Limited Access".
-From there, you will be able to see a list of your account's domains, along with a control for selecting the role for the member on the domain.
+From there, you will be able to see a list of your account's domains, along with a control for setting them as a [Zone Operator](#zone-operator) or [Domain Manager](#domain-manager) for each domain in the account.
 You can also enter part of a domain name and you will see only domains matching that search part, or you can enter a role name and you will see the domains where the team member has that role.

 []